 Cleaning a Gutter – Where to Start

 Once you get to the gutter you’ll need something to put the mulch in – black bin liners, rubble sacks or plastic bags are great but if necessary throw into a pile on the floor and rake up when complete.
 Don’t attempt to take buckets up a ladder as it can become pretty precarious.
 Always drop the bags to the ground when each one is full.
-Additionally, never attempt to reach further than arms length if possible when on the top of a ladder.
-The leaves and debris that settles in the gutter can be very heavy and therefore difficult to manage at height.
+Additionally, never attempt to reach further than arms length when on the top of a ladder.
+The leaves and debris that settle in the gutter can be very heavy and therefore difficult to manage at height.

 One of the latter stages of cleaning a gutter is to make sure that you clear out the residuals once the main debris is out the way.
 Getting a hose is a great way of doing this.
 Spray water down the gutter and down spouts first to clear away any bits you missed, but also to ensure water flows normally again without getting clogged.